michalslonina/pycraft_minetest_mod/README.md

 # Getting started
 ## WINDOWS
-Go to the release page and download the last version of the Pycraft Minetest installer: https://github.com/sprintingkiwi/pycraft_mod/releases.
+Go to the release page and download the last version of the Pycraft_Minetest.exe installer: https://github.com/sprintingkiwi/pycraft_mod/releases.

 ## LINUX
 * Install Minetest from your distribution's repository